SantiagoX86/SQLiteMemoryCorruptionRemediation/README.md

 ---

-### Stakeholder Consultation

-Stakeholders identified, notified of vulnerabilities, consulted on related assets, notified of identified patches to be implemented, and informed of which vulnerabilities would require patch development.

----

 ### Application of Pre-built Remediation Scripts

-After consultation with stakeholders, this step was a role out of applications of the various scripts that had been identified in the previous phase to automate vulnerability remediation in a way that would be easily applicable at scale.
-Remediation application will vary by vulnerability based on information gathers in Triage and Stakeholder consultation.
+Role out of applications of the various scripts that had been identified in the previous phase to automate vulnerability remediation in a way that would be easily applicable at scale.
+Remediation application will vary by vulnerability based on information gathered in Triage and after a consultation with stakeholders.
 Significant remediation script application would ideally be conducted in stages as follows:
+- Roleback developed and put in place
 - Sandbox stage role out in a synthetic environment
 - Small scale role out on minimal number of least critical assets
 - Small scale role out on minimal number of assets of all criticality levels